 Studies have shown that women with diets high in sugar can experience worse menopausal symptoms than women with diets low in sugar.
 One study in particular followed 6,000 women for 9 years, and the results showed that women whose diets were high in sugar were 20% more likely to experience hot flashes and night sweats than their lower-sugar counterparts.
 Why did this occur?
 It all has to do with estrogen.

 Estrogen levels fluctuate a lot during peri-menopause.
 It’s these dramatic spikes and falls in estrogen that can cause uncomfortable symptoms like hot flashes and night sweats.
-And after you consume a lot of sugar, your insulin levels spike, which simultaneously lowers the amount of a protein in your body called SHBG.
-SHBG stands for Sex Hormone Binding Globulin, and when your SHBG decreases, your estrogen goes up.
+And after you consume a lot of sugar, your insulin levels spike, which simultaneously lowers the amount of a protein in your body called SHBG (Sex Hormone Binding Globulin).
+When your SHBG decreases, your estrogen goes up.
 In essence, eating a lot of sugar will cause an estrogen spike.
 So if you’re consuming a lot of sugar, your body’s already-fluctuating estrogen will take bigger spikes and falls, worsening your menopausal symptoms.

 How To Make Dietary Choices That Keep You Healthy During Menopause